himeshhaswani11/django-prototype/README.md

 # django-prototype
-This repository provide drag and drop module, which can be directly used in any Django project.
+This repository provides drag and drop module, which can be directly used in any Django project.